jomjohn/drill/_docs/query-data/querying-complex-data/030-using-sql-functions-clauses-and-joins.md

----
-title: "Using SQL Functions, Clauses, and Joins"
+# Using SQL Functions, Clauses, and Joins
-date:
-parent: "Querying Complex Data"
----
 You can use standard SQL clauses, such as WHERE and ORDER BY, to elaborate on this kind of simple query: